COPYRIGHT AND DMCA POLICY

 - Your physical or electronic signature;

 - Identification of the content that has been removed or to which access has been disabled and the location at which the content appeared before it was removed or disabled;

 - A statement, under penalty of perjury, that the you have a good faith belief that the content was removed or disabled as a result of mistake or misidentification of the content;

-- Your name, address, telephone number, and, if available, e-mail address and a statement that you consent to the jurisdiction of the Federal Court for the judicial district in which your address is located, or if your address is located outside the United States, for any judicial district in which Formlabs Inc. is located, and that you will accept service of process from the person who provided notification under Section 512 (c)(1)(C) of the Digital Millennium Copyright Act or an agent of such person.
+- Your name, address, telephone number, and, if available, e-mail address and a statement that you consent to the jurisdiction of the Federal Court for the judicial district in which your address is located, or if your address is located outside the United States, for any judicial district in which MatterHackers Inc. is located, and that you will accept service of process from the person who provided notification under Section 512 (c)(1)(C) of the Digital Millennium Copyright Act or an agent of such person.

-Upon receipt of a valid counter-notification, Formlabs may forward it to the submitter of the original infringement complaint.
+Upon receipt of a valid counter-notification, MatterHackers may forward it to the submitter of the original infringement complaint.
 The original Notifying Party (or the intellectual property owner he or she represents) will then have ten (10) days to notify us that he or she has filed legal action relating to the allegedly infringing material.
-If Formlabs does not receive any such notification within ten (10) days, we may in our discretion restore the material to the Services.
+If MatterHackers does not receive any such notification within ten (10) days, we may in our discretion restore the material to the Services.